maier/packer-templates/README.md

 5. Edit `sh_vars`
 	6. Set `ATLAS_USER_NAME` to the correct Atlas account name.

-To perform a local build simply run, `packer build`
+To perform a local build simply run, `packer build alpine-3.1.3-x86_64.json`

 To perform the build integrated with Atlas run, `../atlas.sh`